mjgardner87/breathing_app/INSTALL.md

 ## Replacing Default Audio (Optional - Developers Only)

-The app comes with default AI-generated voice cues.
-If you wish to build a custom version of the app with your own voice or sounds, you can replace the bundled files.
+The app ships with airy inhale/exhale textures plus calm voice cues.
+If you wish to build a custom version with your own sounds, you can replace the bundled files or re-run the generator script.

 ### File Location
 Audio files are located in: `android/app/src/main/res/raw/`